 A study that examines important learning theories and processes with an emphasis on developmental, cultural, and environmental influences on learning experiences.
-Prerequisite: Admission to the Teacher Education Program or permission from the Teacher Education Division Chair.
+Prerequisite: Admission to the Teacher Education Program or permission from the Chair of the School of Education.
 Three semester hours credit.